risc0-labs/zk-light-clients/aptos/docs/src/components/proof_server.md

 > the proof server is ran using `single` mode and the load balancing is handled by
 > K8S itself.

-The HTTP endpoints available for the proof server can be found in the section about [the operation of the bridge](../run/operate_bridge.md).
-The messages sent over HTTO are defined in [`proof-server/src/types/proof_server.rs`](https://github.com/argumentcomputer/zk-light-clients/blob/dev/ethereum/light-client/src/types/network.rs).
+The messages sent over HTTP are defined in [`proof-server/src/types/proof_server.rs`](https://github.com/argumentcomputer/zk-light-clients/blob/dev/ethereum/light-client/src/types/network.rs).

 The server is divided in two, with one main entrypoint.
 This allows us to handle the worst-case scenario of having to